801st Aviation engineer Battalion banner

 15 October

-Runway D completed at Melba Bombing Range
+Runway D completed at Melba Bombing Rang

 23 October